 - Spicy sausages

 All varietals were fermented in a mix of stainless steel and wooden upright fermenters with the use of native yeasts.
-After pressing, the wines were racked, blended in June 2017, aged for a year in 1200-gallon French oak foudres, and then bottled in February 2018.
-The wine is unfined and underwent only a light filtration before bottling.
+After pressing, the wines were racked, blended in June 2020, aged for a year in 1200-gallon French oak foudres, and then bottled in February 2021.
+The wine is unfined and unfiltered.